DawitQA2023/TRADO_Final_Project_Team2/README.md

 >* implicitly_wait = sets a sticky timeout to implicitly wait for an element to be found, or a command to complete.
 >* execute_script = The commands to be executed are passed as arguments to the method.
 Some operations like scrolling down in a page cannot be performed by Selenium methods directly
 >* Jenkins = is an open source automation server which enables developers around the world to reliably build, test, and deploy their software.
+>* PyMongo = is a Python distribution containing tools for working with MongoDB.